oshara/saucedemo-Automation/README.md

 - Logout

 ## Automated Test Cases
-- Login
+(1).
+Login
--Verify standard_user user can login to the application successfully -Verify locked_out_user user can login to the application -Verify probelm_usuer can login to the application -Verify performance_glitch_user can login to the applicaiton -Verify user cannnot login to the application with the username & password
+-Verify standard_user user can login to the application successfully -Verify locked_out_user user can login to the application -Verify probelm_usuer can login to the application -Verify performance_glitch_user can login to the application -Verify user can't login to the application with the username & password

  - Product Cart
  - Checkout